 8. Do Croatian standards align with the EU regulations?

-Croatian Standard Institute harmonizes the technical trade standards with the EU legislation applicable to trading companies.
+Yes, the Croatian Standard Institute harmonizes the technical trade standards with the EU legislation applicable to trading companies.
 Importers and exporters in Croatia are directly responsible for the products served on the market.

 9. Can I relocate my trading company in Croatia?

-Yes, the company relocation is available in Croatia, therefore, business owners from abroad can simply move the company from the country of origin in Croatia without complicated requirements.
-A series of conditions must be respected for company relocation in Croatia, such as, presenting a declaration that states the intention of moving the activities in this country.
+Yes, company relocation is available in Croatia, therefore, business owners from abroad can simply move the company from the country of origin in Croatia without complicated requirements.
+A series of conditions must be respected for company relocation in Croatia, such as presenting a declaration that states the intention of moving the activities in this country.

 10. Is Croatia an attractive country for investors activating in the import and export sector?